CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver.md

 ### **3. Old Entrance**

-The southern tunnel once served as the original entrance to Wave Echo Cave but was buried during the destruction that shook the mines centuries ago.
+The southern tunnel once served as the original entrance to Tide Echo Cavern but was buried during the destruction that shook the mines centuries ago.
 This was the site of a fierce battle when orcs laid siege to the mines.
 The fallen still lie where they perished.

 ```
 In this naturally formed, thirty-foot-high cavern, the walls are adorned with simple reliefs depicting hardworking molekin and gnome miners.
 Below these carvings, the cavern floor is strewn with the remains of almost two dozen skeletons, some of dwarves and others orcs, all in rusted, scant armor.
 Several large brass lanterns are situated in niches or on ledges around the cavern, but none of them are lit.